bmc0/dsp/README.md

 ### About:

-Dsp is an audio processing program with simple digital signal processing capabilities and an interactive mode.
-Dsp is also capable of generating gnuplot commands to plot the amplitude vs frequency response of a given effects chain.
+Dsp is an audio processing program with an interactive mode.
+Dsp is capable of generating gnuplot commands to plot the amplitude vs frequency response of a given effects chain.

 ### Building: